boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/kpi-card.md

 ## How to apply conditional formatting in KPI card

-By enabling the `advanced settings` in formatting, you can customize the color, styles, and highlighting the data based on the conditional range values
+By enabling the `advanced settings` in formatting, you can customize the color, styles, and highlight the data based on the conditional range values.

 ### How to enable advanced formatting

-In the properties pane, check the `Advanced Setting` check box, which is located under the `formatting` section.
+In the properties pane, check the `Advanced Setting` check box located under the `formatting` section.

 ![Enable advance settings](/static/assets/visualizing-data/visualization-widgets/images/kpi-card/enable-advance-settings.png)

 This will open the `Conditional Formatting` dialog box.

 ![Conditional formatting](/static/assets/visualizing-data/visualization-widgets/images/kpi-card/conditional-formatting.png)

 #### Properties

-You can customize more than one property using the rule based conditional formatting.
+You can customize more than one property using the rule-based conditional formatting:

 - Title
 - Background